qiboteam/qibo/doc/source/api-reference/qibo.rst

 Double Bracket Iteration algorithm for Diagonalization
 """"""""""""""""""""""""""""""""""""""""""""""""""""""

-The Double Bracket Iteration (DBI) has been presented in `Gluza M. <https://arxiv.org/abs/2206.11772>`_ as a novel strategy for preparing eigenstates of a quantum system.
+The Double Bracket Flow (DBF) has been presented `here <https://arxiv.org/abs/2206.11772>`_ as a novel strategy for preparing eigenstates of a quantum system.
 We implement in Qibo a discretized version of the algorithm, which executes sequential Double Bracket Iterations.

-.. autoclass:: qibo.models.dbi.IterationGeneratorType
+.. autoclass:: qibo.models.dbi.double_bracket.IterationGeneratorType
     :members:
     :member-order: bysource

-.. autoclass:: qibo.models.dbi.DoubleBracketIteration
+.. autoclass:: qibo.models.dbi.double_bracket.DoubleBracketIteration
     :members:
     :member-order: bysource